whitequark/lab-notebook/source/_posts/2014-02-16-optimizing-for-best-photoresist-adhesion.markdown

  1. Clean the PCB with isopropanol.
 After cleaning, expose to air until no traces of isopropanol are left.
- 2. Remove matte (LDPE) protective film from photoresist.
+ 2. Remove matte (polyolefin) protective film from photoresist.
  3. Brush the PCB to remove any dust possibly present.
  4. Attach photoresist to PCB and put pressure on it with fingers.
  5. Run PCB through laminator and let it cool down.